 Hissy fit: fit of anger, temper tantrum.

-Just today, I could feel myself on edge and anxious.
-Nothing major had happened, just lots of little stuff, some of my own doing.
-I was angry with myself for making a dumb mistake.
-Frustrated with myself for not being able to make a decision.
-And irritated that I had allowed miscommunication of mess up some weekend plans.
-And, of course, in that, the normal day to day with four littles under five.
+Do you find yourself in the day to day on edge and anxious?
+Nothing major has to happen, just lots of little stuff, some of our own doing even.
+Personally, I get angry with myself for making dumb mistakes and frustrated for not being able to make a decision.
+Sometimes, we get irritated over miscommunication, which can make a of mess weekend plans.
+And, of course, the normal day to day with little people and homeschooling and, and, and….

 That’s the one thing we can do to avoid an explosion.
 Even though it seems like two things, they go together as one, breathing and praying at the same time.
 Calming your nerves and spirit together.

-That’s exactly what I did.
+That day, I did exactly that.
 The little stuff that had made me feel so on edge was still there, but I felt peace and, oddly…joy.
 So many times we are helpless to control or change our circumstances.
-No matter the circumstances, I can breathe and pray.
+No matter the circumstances, we can breathe and pray.

 I don’t know about you, but I am thankful that there’s Someone who cares about mamas throwing hissy fits.
 Jesus cares about these little things that are irritating me today, and He comforts when we just breathe and pray.